HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 When you first sign up, NocoDB will automatically create a sample Base called **Getting Started**.
 This Base opens by default and helps you get familiar with the platform’s core features.

 The central area of the screen is where you’ll do most of your work.
-NocoDB follows a simple structure: at the top level, you create a **Base**, and within that Base, you can add one or more **tables**.
+NocoDB follows a simple structure: at the top level, you create a **Workspace**, inside this Workspace you have **Bases** and within a Base, you can add one or more **tables**.
 Tables are where your actual data lives, and you can customize them with **Views** to display and filter your data in different ways.
 We’ll dive into Views in more detail later.

-The left-hand menu shows you an overview of all your Bases, while the central window displays the content or settings for whatever you’re currently working on.

 ## Creating a Base